 "It’s hard to pinpoint what I love most about Cape Town.
 There’s so much exciting and innovative stuff going on in this city.
 South Africans are positive, mindful, passionate, conscious people."
 Read more in American expat Cherry's interview about her expat experience in Cape Town.

-"Cape Town is a unique city, where unsurpassed natural beauty and a cosmopolitan metropolis blend into one."
+"Cape Town is a unique city, where unsurpassed natural beauty and a cosmopolitan metropolis blended into one."
 Taiwanese expat Lisa shares what she loves about the city in her expat interview about life in Cape Town.

 Are you an expat living in Cape Town?